 - 1. U of T reflects a landscape of diverse teaching contexts.
 Connecting with people outside your division can help you better understand your own teaching and practice, and inspire future plans. - 2.
 Get and stay connected read the U of T e-Bulletin.
 Sign up for the CTSI newsletter.
 Ask colleagues what Twitter feeds they follow, what listservs they are on, etc. - 3.
-U of T has a new Academic Toolbox, Quercus - the tools in it can support your teaching! - 4.
-Support your TAs because they support you! - 5.
-Every course at U of T is evaluated.
-The course evaluation system provides meaning beyond the numbers use student data to inform your course improvements.
+U of T has an Academic Toolbox, Quercusthe tools in it can support your teaching. - 4.
+Support your TAs because they support you. - Every course at U of T is evaluated.
+The course evaluation system provides meaning beyond the numbers - use student data to inform your course improvements.

-- 6. Know "Who's Who in the Zoo" Chairs, Departmental Administrative Staff, HR Office, Research Services, Liaison Librarians, Divisional IT, UTFA...can all make life easier for you find out who they are. - Know how to connect your students to services/resources that will help them navigate their personal and academic life (Academic Success, Accessibility Services, Student Life, Library, Health and Wellness, etc.). - 8.
-Understand the U of T policy and resource landscape for yourself as a faculty member and for your students e.g. AODA, how to use (or not) Turnitin, communications and privacy guidelines, etc. - Review the U of T Grading Policy.
+- 6. Know "Who's Who in the Zoo" Chairs, Departmental Administrative Staff, Human Resources Office, Research Services, Liaison Librarians, Divisional Information Technology support, University of Toronto Faculty Association...can all make life easier for you find out who they are. - Know how to connect your students to services/resources that will help them navigate their personal and academic life (Academic Success, Accessibility Services, Student Life, Library, Health and Wellness, etc.). - 8.
+Understand the U of T policy and resource landscape for yourself as a faculty member and for your students e.g. Accessibility for Ontarians with Disabilities Act (AODA), communications and privacy guidelines, etc. - Review the U of T Grading Policy.
 U of T does not grade on a curve.
 Don't underestimate the importance of well-thought out assignment design and formative feedback. - 10.
 U of T has a vibrant and growing teaching culture peer mentoring, integrated learning, communities of practice, teaching centres on all 3 campuses.
 Find out how to connect with other faculty around teaching.
 Crowd your landscape with community!